 How to Get Pansies to Bloom

 Pansies are such vigorous growers that they will almost always bloom well, even if their soil is lacking.
-However, you can encourage bigger blooms and more growth by increasing your knowledge.
+However, you can encourage bigger blooms and more growth by feeding monthly, deadheading spent flowers, and cutting back leggy growth.

 Bloom Months